STRINGSTRING

 PROCR

-Endothelial protein C receptor; Binds activated protein C. Enhances protein C activation by the thrombin-thrombomodulin complex; plays a role in the protein C pathway controlling blood coagulation; CD molecules
+Endothelial protein C receptor; Binds activated protein C. Enhances protein C activation by the thrombin-thrombomodulin complex; plays a role in the protein C pathway controlling blood coagulation.

 PROC

-Vitamin K-dependent protein C; Protein C is a vitamin K-dependent serine protease that regulates blood coagulation by inactivating factors Va and VIIIa in the presence of calcium ions and phospholipids.
-Exerts a protective effect on the endothelial cell barrier function; Belongs to the peptidase S1 family
+Vitamin K-dependent protein C heavy chain; Protein C is a vitamin K-dependent serine protease that regulates blood coagulation by inactivating factors Va and VIIIa in the presence of calcium ions and phospholipids.
+Exerts a protective effect on the endothelial cell barrier function ; Belongs to the peptidase S1 family.

 F3

-Coagulation factor iii (tissue factor); Tissue factor; Initiates blood coagulation by forming a complex with circulating factor VII or VIIa.
-The [TF:VIIa] complex activates factors IX or X by specific limited protolysis.
-TF plays a role in normal hemostasis by initiating the cell-surface assembly and propagation of the coagulation protease cascade
+Tissue factor; Initiates blood coagulation by forming a complex with circulating factor VII or VIIa.
+The [TF:VIIa] complex activates factors IX or X by specific limited proteolysis.
+TF plays a role in normal hemostasis by initiating the cell-surface assembly and propagation of the coagulation protease cascade.

 Your Current Organism: